QAnon reshaped Trump’s party and radicalized believers. The Capitol siege may just be the start.

 “We just stormed the Congress, and I’m going to tell you right now, it was wild,” she said.
 She narrated the action as she clambered past broken windows and dodged clouds of tear gas.
 “Our eyes are burning, but you know what, compared to what our Founding Fathers did, it’s the least we can do.”
 Parry did not respond to calls or emails seeking comment.

-Then she voiced a signature QAnon belief — that Biden, among other Democrat leaders, would soon go to prison.
+Then she voiced a signature QAnon belief — that Biden, among other Democratic leaders, would soon go to prison.

 “God bless America,” she said into the camera, flashing a big smile.